phoebe-project/phoebe2-workshop/materials.md

 If you're on a newer mac system and PHOEBE fails to build, you may need to first install a supported compiler.
 The easiest way to do this is to install PHOEBE within a conda environment where you first install a compiler (`conda install clangxx_osx-64`).
 See the [mac install instructions](http://phoebe-project.org/install/latest/mac/auto) for more details.

 Similarly, if you are on a Linux system without `g++` or `python3-dev` installed by default, you may need to manually install a few dependencies.
 See the [Linux install instructions](http://phoebe-project.org/install/latest/linux/auto) for more details.
+If you're using a conda environment, `conda install -c conda-forge gxx` should install a compatible compiler.

 You can check to make sure the correct version is installed in a Python console (or Jupyter if you plan to use that at the workshop):